peteroupc/peteroupc.github.io/colorgen.md

 <a id=Dominant_Colors_of_an_Image></a>
 ## Dominant Colors of an Image

 There are several methods of finding the kind or kinds of colors that appear most prominently in an [**_image color list_**](#Notation_and_Definitions).
+For best results, these techniques need to be carried out with [**_linear RGB_**](#RGB_Color_Spaces) rather than encoded RGB colors.

-**Averaging.**  To find the dominant color using this technique&mdash;
+1. **Averaging.**  To find the dominant color using this technique&mdash;
     - add all the image color list's colors, or a sample or subset of them (for RGB or other multicomponent colors, adding two or more colors means adding each of their components individually), then
     - divide the result by the number of colors added this way.

-Note that for best results, this technique needs to be carried out with [**_linear RGB_**](#RGB_Color_Spaces) rather than encoded RGB colors.

-[**Color quantization**](https://en.wikipedia.org/wiki/Color_quantization).
+2. [**Color quantization**](https://en.wikipedia.org/wiki/Color_quantization).
 In this technique, the image color list's colors are reduced to a small set of colors (for example, ten to twenty).
 Quantization algorithms include _k_-means clustering (see the previous section), recursive subdivision, and octrees.
-Again, for best results, color quantization needs to be carried out with [**_linear RGB_**](#RGB_Color_Spaces) rather than encoded RGB colors.

-**Histogram binning.** To find the dominant colors using this technique (which is independent of color model):
+3. **Histogram binning.** To find the dominant colors using this technique (which is independent of color model):

     - Generate or furnish a list of colors that cover the space of colors well.
 This is the _color palette_.
 A good example is the list of [**"Web safe colors"**](#RGB_Colors_and_the_0_1_Format).
     - Create a list with as many zeros as the number of colors in the palette.
 This is the _histogram_.
     - For each color in the image color list, find its [**nearest color**](#Nearest_Colors) in the color palette, and add 1 to the nearest color's corresponding value in the histogram.
     - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors.

-**Posterization.** This involves rounding each component of a multicomponent color to the nearest multiple of 1/_n_, where _n_ is the desired number of levels per channel.
+4. **Posterization.** This involves rounding each component of a multicomponent color to the nearest multiple of 1/_n_, where _n_ is the desired number of levels per channel.
 The rounding can be up, down, or otherwise.

 > **Notes:**
 >